mbierlee/poodinis/TUTORIAL.md

 This override is optional.
 You can still register simple dependencies outside of the context (or in another context).
 Complex dependencies are registered through member methods of the context.
 These member methods serve as factory methods which will be called when a dependency is resolved.

-They are annotated with the `@Component` UDA to let the container know that these methods should be registered as dependencies.
+They are annotated with the `@Component` attribute to let the container know that these methods should be registered as dependencies.
 The type of the registration is the same as the return type of the method.

 Factory methods are useful when you have to deal with dependencies which require constructor arguments or elaborate set-up after instantiation.